all Zweiradler Tours

 Thermos Hard Plastic Bottle 0.7 l

-(Discarded in May 2023 due to green mold having formed on the inside bottom.)
+(Discarded in May 2023 due to green algae/mold? having formed on the inside bottom.)

 An exceptional plastic bottle that after years of use still doesn’t cause its contained water to taste like plastic :-).